 Skip Florence, Try Lecce

 Florence is world-famous for being Italy's Renaissance city.
-However, the lesser-known city of Lecce boasts amazing Baroque buildings and a young and vibrant atmosphere.
-The surrounding coastal area has charming beach towns (Gallipoli, Otranto), while the countryside has many Masseries (typical Puglia farmhouses) producing wine, olives, cheese, and more.
+However, the lesser-known city of Lecce boasts similarly amazing Baroque buildings and a young and vibrant atmosphere.
+The surrounding coastal area features charming beach towns, like Gallipoli and Otranto, while the countryside offers many Masseries (typical Puglia farmhouses), producing wine, olives, cheese, and other delights.

-Insider's Tip: Travelers can take intimate cooking classes in one of the Masseries or enjoy exclusive food and wine tastings to make their Italian Renaissance escape come to life.
+Insider's Tip: Travelers can take intimate cooking classes in one of the Masseries or enjoy exclusive food and wine tastings.

 Available in sizes 0 to 4.